Foreign Exchange Guide to Aruba

 - Once your funds are received by the provider the converted AWG amount will be transfered to the recipient account you specify in Aruba.

-By comparing the rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Aruban florin deposited into the recipient bank account in Aruba and less margins and fees kept by the banks!
+Use our Send to AWG calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Aruban florin deposited into the recipient bank account and less margins and fees kept by the banks!